Jason-Oleana/speech-classification/README.md

 ## Feature engineering
 While exploring the extracted Mel Frequency Cepstral Coefficients (MFCCs), we discovered unequal dimensions, such as (99, 13), (96, 13) and (92, 13).
 Therefore, the extracted features were zero-padded in order to match the largest dimension.
-Zero padding the Mel Frequency Cepstral Coefficients resulted in an array of (94824 99, 13) examples for the training set and an array consisting of (11005, 99, 13) examples for the test set.
+Zero-padding the Mel Frequency Cepstral Coefficients resulted in an array of (94824 99, 13) examples for the training set and an array consisting of (11005, 99, 13) examples for the test set.
 In the second step, the class distribution was computed in order to comprehend the distribution of all labels.
 The class